-Elizabeth Stiles Knight is a librarian and freelance consulting archivist in Seattle who works with historical societies, colleges, non-profit organizations and families to improve the organization, preservation and access to archival collections.
-She holds a Master of Library and Information Science degree from the University of Washington, is a Certified Archivist, and a Digital Archives Specialist.
-She is a member of Northwest Archivists and the Society of American Archivists, and a past chair of Seattle Area Archivists.
+Elizabeth Stiles Knight was a librarian and freelance consulting archivist in Seattle who worked with historical societies, colleges, nonprofit organizations and families to improve the organization, preservation and access to archival collections.
+She held a Master of Library and Information Science degree from the University of Washington, was a Certified Archivist, and a Digital Archives Specialist.
+She was a member of Northwest Archivists and the Society of American Archivists, and a past chair of Seattle Area Archivists.